kenken64/NUSISS-DevOpsEng/quizes/README.md

 D) Good candidates for replicated service are monitoring agents that you want to run on every node in the swarm.
 Good candidates for global service are http servers.
 ```

-A
 <br>

-Which network driver type is best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated?
+## 40 Which network driver type is best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated?

 ```
 A)	User-defined bridge networks